thenativeweb/uuidv4/README.md

 _Please note that the `isUuid` function returns `true` for both, `v4` and `v5` UUIDs.
 In addition, `isUuid` returns `true` for `empty()`._

+#### Using a regular expression

-If you want to perform the verification on your own, use the `regex` property, and access its `v4` or `v5` property, depending on what you need:
+If you want to perform the verification on your own using a regular expression, use the `regex` property, and access its `v4` or `v5` property, depending on what you need:

 ```javascript
 import { regex } from 'uuidv4';